IrakliGurgenidze/Image-Processing-Application/README.md

 ### Run Instructions & Details ###
-Run the main method.
+To run this program, go to the directory of the "ImageProcessingApp.jar" file in your terminal.
+In the command line, type: java -jar ImageProcessingApp.jar

 Successful compilation of the program should greet you with the following in the command terminal:
 "Image Processing Application by Rocky and Griffin"